-Element Discussion provide a convenient way of recording what is being discussed in a Brainstorming session.
-If a plan for the Brain storming session has been created using a Document Artifact a scribe could record the discussion using the Document Artifact element.
-Alternatively if a Mind Mapping diagram is being used detailed discussion could be recorded against the topics in the Mind Mapping diagram.
+Discussions provide a convenient way of recording what is being discussed in a Brainstorming session.
+If a plan for the Brainstorming session has been created using a Document Artifact, a scribe could record the discussion using the Document Artifact element.
+Alternatively, if a Mind Mapping diagram is being used, detailed discussions could be recorded against the topics in the Mind Mapping diagram.